craftcms/docs/docs/3.x/project-config.md

 1. Pick a primary environment that has the most up-to-date data.
 (If your project is already live, this should be your production environment.)
 2. Ensure that your primary environment is running the latest version of Craft.
 3. If you were already running Craft 3.1 or later, run `./craft project-config/rebuild` on that environment, to ensure that its project config is up-to-date with config settings stored throughout the database.
-4. Enable the <config:useProjectConfigFile> setting in `config/general.php` on your primary environment.
+4. Enable the <config3:useProjectConfigFile> setting in `config/general.php` on your primary environment.

     ```php
     return [